Göteborg Landvetter Airport: Development since 2020

+Terminal

-Landvetter Airport has traditionally had two terminals, domestic and international, but they have merged into one common terminal.
-In 2009 all baggage drop was moved to in the international terminal, since all baggage had to be screened with new regulations.
-In 2014 the two terminals joined into one with all baggage collected at the arrivals hall in the previous international terminal.
+Landvetter Airport traditionally had two terminals, domestic and international, but they have merged into one common terminal.
+In 2009, all baggage drop was moved to in the international terminal, since all baggage had to be screened with new regulations.
+In 2014, the two terminals joined into one with all baggage collected at the arrivals hall in the previous international terminal.
 The transfer area, which has several shops, cafés and a restaurant, is accessible for all passengers since that year.
 There are eleven air bridges, at gates 12–17 and 19-23.
 Gates 10–11, 18A–H and 24A–E transport passengers to the aircraft via an airside bus transfer.
 Traditionally gates 10–15 used to be limited to domestic flights but nowadays 10–19 cater to all flights within the Schengen Area, which are treated as domestic flights.

 Gates 22–24 are located in the international transit area, used for flights outside the Schengen Area, and access is only possible after clearing immigration.
 Gate 20 and 21 are positionable so that, depending on upcoming flights, reaching them may (signed 20B-21B) or may not (signed 20A-21A) require clearing immigration.
 The freight terminal uses gate numbers below 10.

+A new terminal section at the airport added 18,500 square metres and extended the terminal by 200 metres.
+The expansion, which began in 2017, includes three new regular gates, four bus gates, and additional seating for passengers.
+The expansion opened in stages with the first bus gates becoming operational in 2020, and was officially inaugurated in 2023.
+Non-Schengen passengers are now processed within the main terminal.
+The new bus gates feature weather protection.

 The airport has a VIP area, where travellers for a fee can go through a dedicated security check, wait in the VIP lounge and be transported by car to the aircraft, avoiding mix with non VIP paying passengers.
 The VIP area can also hold wedding ceremonies.